CtrlEricc/task-app/README.md

 ![Screenshot_1737692519](https://github.com/user-attachments/assets/95701a87-8bd9-4f80-a83d-195fc4731acb) ![Screenshot_1737689689](https://github.com/user-attachments/assets/efb19da6-2ada-4a83-87d4-a1236bce888c)       ![Screenshot_1737689633](https://github.com/user-attachments/assets/208477c1-7d69-4b41-8c6c-630bbdc4b9cd)

 This documentation provides information about the structure, functionality, and development best practices of the "Task App" application.
-The app was developed in Flutter, following the MVVM design pattern and using Provider for state management.
+The app was developed in Flutter, following the MVVM design pattern and using Provider for state management and Drift for manage SQLite local database.

 ## App Overview
 The "Task App" allows users to manage their tasks efficiently and features a user-friendly interface.
 It offers functionalities such as: